What SEOs Need to Know About Core Web Vitals & Performance Testing}

 Field data

-Since 2017, Google have been collecting user experience data via installed instances of Chrome, building up a massive database of web page usage data called the Chrome User Experience Report (CrUX).
+Since 2017, Google has been collecting user experience data via installed instances of Chrome, building up a massive database of web page usage data called the Chrome User Experience Report (CrUX).
 The metrics they have collected have changed over time - and are now focused on the CWV - but Google have consistently sought to measure user experience with the most accurate methods available at the time.

 CrUX measurements of CWV are known as 'field data', with the idea being that they are collected 'in the field', from real website visitors.
 This is valuable data because it reflects the range of different devices and connections, for example;